JMSDOnline/vstacklet/README.md

   * HTTP/2 Nginx ready.
 To view if your webserver is HTTP/2 after installing the script with SSL, check @ <a href="http://h2.nix-admin.com/" target="_blank">HTTP/2 Checker</a>
   * Everything you need to get that Nginx + Varnish server up and running!

-Total script install time on a $5 <a href="https://www.digitalocean.com/?refcode=917d3ff0e1c8" target="_blank">Digital Ocean Droplet</a> sits at 09:34.
+Total script install time on a $5 <a href="https://www.digitalocean.com/?refcode=917d3ff0e1c8" target="_blank">Digital Ocean Droplet</a> sits at 10:12 installing everything.
+No Sendmail or Cert script installs at 04:22.
 This time assumes you are sitting attentively with the script running.
-There are a limited number of interactions to be made with the script, however, I feel it is important to have some sort of interaction... at the very least so you are familiar with what is being installed etc.
+There are a limited number of interactions to be made with the script and most of the softwares installed I have automated and logged, however, I feel it is important to have some sort of interaction... at the very least so you are familiar with what is being installed along with the options to tell it to go to hell.

 ![preview 1](https://github.com/JMSDOnline/vstacklet/blob/master/images/vstacklet-script-preview1.png "vstacklet preview 1")
 ![preview 2](https://github.com/JMSDOnline/vstacklet/blob/master/images/vstacklet-script-preview2.png "vstacklet preview 2")